snubwoody/wakunguma.com/src/articles/web-apps.md

 ## Security
 Web apps are just more secure put straight, browsers have gone through great lengths to expose as little as possible about the underlying operating system.
 On Android and IOS similar efforts have been made, as apps are sandboxed and only allowed to access their own resources, but on desktop it's fair game.
 Apps on desktop are simply executables and there's not that many restrictions on what resources a desktop app can access.

-## Indie devs
-As an indie dev or small group, you just don't have the time and resources to create apps for multiple platforms with the **same quality**.
-So reaching for a web app will save you an enormous amount of time.

 ## Developer experience
 It wouldn't be crazy to say that the developer experience of making a webapp is better that that of making a native app.
+At least when it comes to maintenance and support.
+Apps suffer from platform specific issues and quirks.
 Let's say you made a video editor app, like capcut, and distributed it on all desktop platforms.
 Your macos and linux users are reporting crashes,.. .
 If this was a website instead you would load up a dev server and check out the issue yourself, it is unlikely that you would have had the platform specific error in the first place.